-If the output format is "fps" or "fps.gz" then destination may be a filename, a file object, or None for stdout.
-If the output format is "fpb" then destination must be a filename.
+If the output format is "fps", "fps.gz", or "fps.zst" then destination may be a filename, a file object, or None for stdout.
+If the output format is "fpb" then destination must be a filename or seekable file object.
+A fingerprint writer with compressed FPB output is not supported; use arena.save() instead, or post-process the file.